medic/cht-docs/content/en/apps/tutorials/local-setup.md

 - [Docker for MacOS](https://hub.docker.com/editions/community/docker-ce-desktop-mac)
 - [Docker for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)

-## Implementation steps
+## Implementation Steps

-Now that you have the dependent tools and software install, you are ready to begin setting up your CHT local environment.
+Now that you have the dependent tools and software installed, you are ready to set up your CHT local environment.

 ### 1. Install medic-conf